wenqing-2021/On_Ramp_Merge_Safe_RL/README.md

 # Human-aligned Safe Reinforcement Learning for Highway On-ramp Merging in Dense Traffic
-This is the official implementation of the paper: [Human-aligned Safe Reinforcement Learning for Highway On-ramp Merging in Dense Traffic].
+This is the official implementation of the paper: [Human-aligned Safe Reinforcement Learning for Highway On-ramp Merging in Dense Traffic](https://arxiv.org/abs/2503.02624).
 The code is based on [highway-env](http://highway-env.farama.org/).

 ## 1. Setup Environment
 We use [conda](https://docs.conda.io/en/latest/) to manage our environment.
 To create the environment, run